Dune (video game): Reception

 Dune was commercially successful, with sales of 20,000 units in its first week alone.
 By 1997, it had sold 300,000 units.
 Cryo Interactive's Philippe Ulrich later noted that the company had "bet a lot on the explosion of the PC and the CD-ROM" with Dune, and that the game's hit status was heavily responsible for Cryo's quick growth.

 Maxwell Eden for Computer Gaming World wrote in September 1992 that the developer "had succeeded in distilling the book's complex plot into a game that involves the player in the outcome".
 It praised the graphics and animation, and concluded that the game was "a light and interesting challenge" easy enough for most players to finish.
 In April 1994 the magazine said of the CD version that "many of the actors come off better on the PC screen than they fared in the real cinema, and the addition of digitized speech spices up many of the dull parts of the game".
 QuestBusters wrote: "I really enjoyed this game, a high quality product with many surprisingly entertaining aspects".
 Because of the strategic aspects it recommended the game to those who enjoyed both strategy games and graphic adventures.
 Electronic Gaming Monthly gave the Sega CD version an 8 out of 10, describing it as "involving", and praising the digitized graphics and flight sequences.

+Jim Trunzo reviewed Dune in White Wolf #34 (Jan./Feb., 1993), rating it a 3 out of 5 and stated that "Dune, from Virgin Games, should please fans of Frank Herbert's classic; the game brings the book's characters and places to life.
+However, for those who believe that 'the game's the thing,' you might end up feeling like someone who's had the appetizer and is left waiting for the main course."

 Later games

-In 1992 software company Westwood Studios produced a rival Dune game also for Virgin Interactive, Dune II: The Building of a Dynasty.
-Westwood later produced two sequels, Dune 2000 in 1998 and Emperor: Battle for Dune in 2001.
+In 1992 software company Westwood Studios produced a sequel to Dune also for Virgin Interactive, Dune II: The Building of a Dynasty.
+Westwood later produced two more games, a remake, Dune 2000 in 1998 and its sequel Emperor: Battle for Dune in 2001.
 Cryo returned to the Dune universe in 2001 with Frank Herbert's Dune, the financial failure of which bankrupted Cryo Interactive, causing the nearly finished Dune Generations to never be released.